Ed's AV Handbook.com

 Our mind’s eye also recognizes a rainbow of color from

 a color additive system.
 The three primary colors of light --

-red, green, & blue -- can be mixed to produce all color.
+red, green, & blue -- can be mixed to produce nearly all color.

 *Handbook Note: The C.I.E.
 Rec.
 2020 UltraHD specification added the frame rate option of 120 fps.

 This option has not yet been used in consumer electronic products.
 It is still a commercial project.

 120fps is waiting for the full implementation of Rec 2020.

 Batting Practice for the AV Pro and a Primer for the Novice.